 It doesn't matter how slowly you move, just keep moving.

 Over the past week, the Heysen Trail had presented a variety of energy-sapping hurdles.
-From leaving my homely comfort zone on Day 44, to battling Adelaide Hills’ endless range of steepling slopes, to having my hiking gear stolen on Day 49, every fibre of my being was stretched to its limits.
-After an undeniable rollercoaster of emotions, a demotivating lull was inevitable.
+From leaving my homely comfort zone on Day 44 to battling Adelaide Hills’ endless range of steepling slopes, to having my hiking gear stolen on Day 49, every fibre of my being was stretched to its limits.
+After such a rollercoaster of emotions, a demotivating lull was inevitable.
 Day 51 saw my typically steadfast momentum finally pack it in.

-I spent a chunk of time over breakfast playing rucksack Tetris with the replacement sleeping gear I had loaned on Day 50.
-The dimensions of the new bedding didn’t quite fit the previous bag blueprint, but, with a little persuasion, I managed to fit all of my belongings together.
+I spent a chunk of time over breakfast playing rucksack Tetris with the replacement sleeping gear I had been loaned on Day 50.
+The dimensions of my new bedding didn’t quite fit the previous bag blueprint, but, with a little persuasion, I managed to fit all of my belongings together.

 Like every other morning on the trail, I studied my official Heysen Trail map before hitting the track.
-Except, this time it was different.
-I had arrived at ‘Sheet Map Number 1: Cape Jervis to Kuitpo Forest’ – the final slither of paper to guide me to the finish line.
+Except, this time, it was different.
+I had arrived at ‘Sheet Map Number 1: Cape Jervis to Kuitpo Forest’ —the final slither of paper to guide me to the finish line.
 I felt strangely sentimental plotting my route.
 After 952 kilometres over 7 well-used maps, this was it, the end of my adventure was nigh.
-I gave myself a moment, heaved a bottomless breath and marched out through the surrounding tree plantations.
+I gave myself a few extra moments, heaved a bottomless breath and marched out through the surrounding tree plantations.